mshibanami/redirect-web/docs/export-or-import-rules.md

 ![Context Menu (Redirector)](assets/context-menu-redirector.png)

 > [!WARNING]
 > Redirect Web is not fully compatible with Redirector, and vise versa.
-Some settings, such as "Replace Occurrences" for Capture Group Processing, aren't exported with the Redirector's format.
+Some settings, such as "Replace Occurrences" for Capturing Group Processing, aren't exported with the Redirector's format.

 ### iOS